-Outpost is moving to a Mask Requirement Alert system.
+Effective July 2021, Outpost has moved to a Mask Requirement Alert system.
 COVID transmission status is HIGH for both Milwaukee and Ozaukee Counties.
 Masks covering nose and mouth are REQUIRED for everyone entering an Outpost location.
 Posters indicating the Mask Requirement level will be posted at each Outpost location.

 The Alert is based on the COVID-19 Data Tracker provided by the Centers for Disease Control and Prevention.

 The Data Tracker provides Outpost's emergency response team the information they need to determine the masking requirements by county.
 When the case count averages change, the alert level will change accordingly.

 RED - Case counts are HIGH/ALARMING - Masks REQUIRED for everyone

 ORANGE - Case counts are RISING or FALLING - Masks REQUIRED if unvaccinated OR strongly recommended if fully vaccinated

 YELLOW - Case counts are LOW - Masks REQUIRED only if unvaccinated

 BLUE - COVID threat is LOW - Masks OPTIONAL for everyone